 Amex Platinum Retention Offer: My Story

 I’m a big fan of the American Express Business Platinum card.
-It’s one of the cards I name in my 10 Best Credit Cards list.
+It’s one of the cards I ranked at the top of my 10 Best Credit Cards list.

 I’ve had the card for 20+ years now because it offers amazing benefits, including great travel protection (e.g. $500 credit per person for a flight delay, $200 airline credits, $400 Dell credits, free Global Entry/TSA PreCheck, etc.).

 But it also comes with a hefty $695 annual fee.
-While the Amex Platinum Card features and benefits more than make up for it, that’s fee is a pretty big chunk of change.
+While the Amex Platinum Card features and benefits more than make up for it, that fee is a pretty big chunk of change.

 Well, guess what?
 I got the annual fee credited back to my account through a retention offer, which means I get to use my Amex card for free for the next year!

-By simply chatting with an American Express customer service representative online to express my concern that I haven’t used the card as much due to the ongoing pandemic, the Amex rep offered to give me a $695 statement credit to offset the card’s annual fee:
+By simply chatting with an American Express customer service representative online to relay my concern that I haven’t used the card as much due to the pandemic, the rep offered to give me a $695 statement credit to offset the card’s annual fee:

 Even if you don’t have any intention of canceling your card, it’s worth a short call or a quick chat online.
 It doesn’t hurt to ask and you have nothing to lose.